-- (a) Blocks shall have sufficient width to provide for 2 tiers of lots.
-Exceptions to this prescribed block width shall be permitted in blocks adjacent to expressways, arterials, railroads, or waterways where single-tier lots are required to separate residential development from through vehicular traffic or nonresidential uses; - (b) Blocks shall not exceed 1500 feet in length nor be less than 500 feet in length on any side;

-- (c) For those blocks which exceed 800 feet in length, the Baldwin County Planning and Zoning Commission may require the reservation of an easement, not to exceed 50 feet in width, through the block to accommodate utilities, drainage facilities, or pedestrian traffic; - (d) Pedestrian ways or crosswalks not less than 10 feet wide may be required by the Baldwin County Planning and Zoning Commission through the center of blocks more than 800 feet long where deemed essential to provide circulation or access to schools, playgrounds, shopping centers, transportation, or other community facilities.
-Blocks designed for industrial uses shall be of such length and width as may be determined suitable by the Baldwin County Planning and Zoning Commission for prospective use.
+- (a) Blocks shall have sufficient width to provide for two (2) tiers of lots.
+Exceptions to this prescribed block width shall be permitted in blocks adjacent to expressways, arterials, railroads, or waterways where single tier lots are required to separate residential development from through vehicular traffic or nonresidential uses; - (b) Blocks shall not exceed 1500 1000 feet in length nor be less than 200 feet in length nor be less than 500 feet in length on any side; - (c) For those blocks which exceed 800 600 feet in length, the Baldwin County Planning Commission may require the reservation of an easement, not to exceed 50 feet in width, through the block to accommodate utilities, drainage facilities, or pedestrian traffic; - (d) Pedestrian ways or crosswalks not less than 10 feet wide may be required by the Baldwin County Planning Commission through the center of blocks more than 800 600 feet long where deemed essential to provide circulation or access to schools, playgrounds, shopping centers, transportation, or other community facilities.
+Blocks designed for non-residential industrial uses shall be of such length and width as may be determined suitable by the Baldwin County Planning Commission for prospective use.